 It's possible that a user’s device may have a background push token but not a foreground push token.
 For example, if a user opts out of push notifications but still has the app downloaded, then that device will only have a background push token.
 Similarly, if a user uninstalls the app, then their device will no longer have any tokens associated with that app—which, as you might expect, means that no future push notifications will be delivered.

 How Can Brands Send Push Notifications Quickly (and Successfully) at Scale?

 When your brand is working with a customer engagement platform or other push provider, it’s essential to make sure that it can send push notifications promptly and to your total eligible audience.
-While most brands won’t want to hit their entire audience with blast push notification campaigns too often, there are times when the ability to reach everyone in this channel is essential—think significant breaking news, notifications related to natural disaster or crises, and other high-importance situations.
+While most brands won’t want to hit their entire audience with blast push notification campaigns too often, there are times when the ability to reach everyone in this channel is essential—think significant breaking news, notifications related to natural disasters or crises, and other high-importance situations.